-In the last few decades, because of the confusion inherent in descriptive chess notation, algebraic notation has gained popularity and become the notation of choice.
-The main advantage of algebraic notation is that every space on the chess board has one, and only one, absolute name.
-Algebraic chess notation is the method used today by all chess organizations and in chess books, magazines, and newspapers to record and describe the play of chess games.
-It replaced descriptive chess notation, although the older notation can still be found in older literature.
+Because of the confusion inherent in writing descriptive chess notation, algebraic notation has gained popularity and become the notation of choice for recording a chess game.
+The main advantage of algebraic notation is that every space on the chess board has one, and only one, unique name.
+Algebraic notation is the method used today by all chess organizations and in chess books, magazines, and newspapers to record the moves of chess games.
+It has replaced descriptive chess notation, although the older notation can still be found in older literature.

 The RANKS (rows) and FILES (columns) have names.
 The bottom RANK is called the 1st RANK.
 The second RANK from the bottom is called the 2nd RANK, and so on up to the 8th RANK.

 The FILES are named with the letters "a" through "h" moving from left to right.
 So, starting from the left and proceeding right the FILES are called the "a" File, the "b" File, the "c" File, and so on to the "h" File on the far right.

 Squares on the board are named according to what we have learned about the file names and rank numbers.
 For example, the 2nd square up on the "b" file is the b2 square.
 The 3rd square up on the "c" file is the c3 square The 8th square up on the "h" file is the h8 square, and so on for any square on the chess board.

 It doesn't matter whether you are playing with the white pieces or the black.
 The square names always remain the same.
 The game always begins with the white pieces on the 1st and 2nd rank, and blacks pieces on the 7th and 8th rank.

 Before going any further lets take a moment to share some expressions.
 Placing any of the following expressions after a written chess move means: